ePay

 Will I receive a receipt upon making a payment?

 Yes.
 You will receive an automated email receipt with your payment information listed in the body of the email.
-You may also visit your Payment History to view and print prior payments made via ePay.
+You may also click the View Payment Activity button to view and print prior payments made via ePay.

 Payments may be declined for several reasons.
 If you receive an email from the Chapter 13 Trustee that your payment has been declined, or if your payment has not been transferred from your bank account, please contact the Chapter 13 Trustee’s office at ePayquestions@ch13cleve.com or call 216-621-4268 and follow the prompts for ePay to help determine why the payment was not processed.
 It may take several days for the Chapter 13 Trustee to receive the reason from the bank.